Warm, flaky and filled with cinnamon spiced apples, this homemade sugar free apple pie recipe is a perfect treat to serve your family year around.

 • For the Pie Crust

-• 2/3 cup plus 2 tablespoons of shortening
+• 2/3 cup plus 2 tablespoons organic palm fruit shortening or lard

 • 2 cups all purpose flour